UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Most records currently have a :code:`typeOfResource` value with no attributes.
 Depending on the item being described, it is possible for there to be multiple :code:`typeOfResource` values in a single record.
-The Islandora Metadata Interest Group has carefully created a mapping to translate MODS :code:`typeOfResource` values to `dcterms` resource types.
+The Islandora Metadata Interest Group has carefully created a mapping to translate MODS :code:`typeOfResource` values to :code:`dcterms` resource types.
 A selection of the mapping is included below that addresses all of the values UT has within its metadata.
 Note that the final row, collection="yes" is addressed in a subsequent category.